 - Wanting to go to the toilet a lot

 - Not being hungry or wanting to eat too much

-You may notice these the first week or the first morning.
+You may notice these symptoms during the first week or the first morning.
 Hopefully, they will just pass and your child will settle in.
-There are many more ideas on how to help your child calm here:
+There are many more ideas on how to help your child relax and feel calm here: